Legal experts say there may be a violation, but the complainant Hindu IT Cell is not an aggrieved party.

 “The balance funds, after these debts, are still retained by the campaigner,” the platform said, adding that the collection was being investigated by “Indian law enforcement” agencies which suspected that the funds "were not utilised for the purpose for which they were raised”.

 Ketto did not disclose if the law enforcement agencies had given the platform any evidence to support the allegations.
 A questionnaire sent to Varun Sheth, the founder and CEO of Ketto, did not elicit a response.

 This is not the first FIR filed against Ayyub this year.
-In June, the Ghaziabad police her for tweeting out a Muslim man’s allegations of assault by a Hindu mob.
+In June, the Ghaziabad police booked her for tweeting out a Muslim man’s allegations of assault by a Hindu mob.
 She had moved the Bombay High Court and obtained protection from arrest for four weeks.

-In a Twitter on Sunday, Ayyub called the latest FIR “baseless” and “malicious” and maintained that the “entire donation received through Ketto is accounted for and not a single paisa has been misused”.
+In a Twitter statement on Sunday, Ayyub called the latest FIR “baseless” and “malicious” and maintained that the “entire donation received through Ketto is accounted for and not a single paisa has been misused”.

 She implied that the money from the fundraisers had gone into her personal account.
 “The receipt of donations did not violate any law,” the journalist added.
 “My accounts and the donations have both been scrutinised by the IT department, and a fair investigation will bring out the truth for all.”

 In his complaint to the Ghaziabad police, Sankrityayan didn’t claim to be an aggrieved party, that is, he did not say he had donated money to Ayyub’s fundraisers and, so, had stakes in the alleged FCRA violation.

 We contacted Sankrityayan for clarification, but he wouldn’t comment.
 “Newslaundry is a biased, anti-Hindu news portal,” he declared.
 “I’m not going to talk to you.”